iandennismiller/swandive/readme.md

     0. Connect to your new instance.

-        If SSH is properly configured, then you will be greeted with a normal command prompt.

         ```
         ssh ubuntu@$ELASTIC_IP
         ```

+        If SSH is properly configured, then you will be greeted with a normal command prompt.

     0. Configure root account for public key login

-        Xenadu requires root access so that it can set permissions when it uploads files.

         ```
         sudo su -